-When Bart Stichman ’74 first began working on behalf of veterans rights more than 40 years ago, he says, “veterans were really treated as second-class citizens.”
-At the time, there was a bar to judicial review of the US Department of Veterans Affairs (VA), and lawyers could not charge more than 10 dollars as a fee for representing veterans seeking government benefits, a limit that dated back to the Civil War. “[Veterans] couldn’t go to federal court, as most citizens could, to contest a denial of benefits,” Stichman says.
-“And they didn’t have access to attorneys, except on a pro bono basis, to help them.
-That was the state of the law when I entered the field.”
+When Bart Stichman ’74 first began working on behalf of veterans rights more than 40 years ago, he recalls, “veterans were really treated as second-class citizens.”
+Judicial review of decisions made by the US Department of Veterans Affairs (VA) was severely limited, and lawyers could not charge more than $10 as a fee for representing veterans seeking government benefits, a limit dating back to the Civil War. “[Veterans] couldn’t go to federal court, as most citizens could, to contest a denial of benefits,” Stichman says.
+“And they didn’t have access to attorneys, except on a pro bono basis, to help them.”

-Stichman was first introduced to Addlestone by Professor Norman Dorsen.
-As a student at NYU Law, Stichman was a fellow in the Arthur Garfield Hays Civil Liberties Program, which Dorsen headed.
-After graduating from the Law School, Stichman began working with Addlestone on the National Military Discharge Review Project (which was affiliated at the time with the Georgetown University Law Center) to help Vietnam veterans who had been ejected from service to upgrade their statuses to honorable discharges.
+Stichman first met Addlestone through Frederick I. and Grace A. Stokes Professor of Law Norman Dorsen.
+Stichman was a fellow in the Arthur Garfield Hays Civil Liberties Program, which Dorsen headed.
+Upon graduating, Stichman began working with Addlestone on the National Military Discharge Review Project, which eventually turned into NVLSP.

-After forming NVLSP, Stichman says, “there were challenges, many challenges, to take on.”
-The first was fighting for the repeal of the ban on judicial review of the VA, which they successfully achieved in 1988 when Congress created the US Court of Appeals for Veterans Claims.
-The Veterans’ Judicial Review Act, which established that court, also raised the 10-dollar limit on attorney fees for cases that had been denied by the highest level of the VA (Later, in 2007, Congress would allow lawyers to charge a “reasonable fee” at the agency level, as well).
+After forming NVLSP, Stichman recalls, “there were challenges, many challenges, to take on.”
+The first was fighting for the repeal of the ban on judicial review of VA decisions—successfully achieved in 1988 when Congress created the US Court of Appeals for Veterans Claims through the passage of the Veterans’ Judicial Review Act.
+That Act also raised the $10 limit on attorney fees for claims that had been denied by the VA.
+(Later, in 2007, Congress would allow lawyers to charge a “reasonable fee” at the agency level as well.)

-Stichman also takes pride in the NVLSP’s creation of the Veterans Benefits Manual, a 2,000-page treatise published in 1991 and updated on an annual basis.
-“It helps lawyers and accredited non-lawyers who aren’t familiar with VA law, which is quite complex, and allows them to represent veterans,” he says, explaining that it has helped them in their mission to expand the pool of effective advocates in the field.
+Stichman also takes pride in the NVLSP’s creation of the Veterans Benefits Manual, a 2,000-page treatise published in 1991 and updated on an annual basis, which has helped expand the pool of effective advocates in the field.

 More recently, in Procopio v.
-Wilkie, NVLSP joined with a group of lawyers in representing the “blue-water” Vietnam veterans—veterans of the Navy who served in the waters off the coast of Vietnam, but did not serve on land.
-The US Court of Appeals ruled this year in a 9–2 decision that those veterans should not be excluded from receiving benefits due to illnesses from Agent Orange exposure.
+Wilkie, NVLSP joined with a group of lawyers in representing the “blue-water” Vietnam veterans—veterans of the Navy who served in the waters off the coast of Vietnam but did not serve on land.
+The US Court of Appeals for the Federal Circuit ruled this year in a 9–2 decision that those veterans should not be excluded from receiving benefits due to illnesses from Agent Orange exposure.

-NVLSP’s newest priority is to secure benefits for veterans of Iraq and Afghanistan who have been exposed to toxic chemicals from what are known as “burn pits,” Stichman says.
+NVLSP’s newest priority, Stichman explains, is to secure benefits for veterans of Iraq and Afghanistan who have been exposed to toxic chemicals from what are known as “burn pits.”

 “Exposure to toxic substances [is] one area where the VA tends to be most resistant to paying benefits,” Stichman says.
-“In Iraq and Afghanistan, the military set up large areas to burn all the refuse and waste they accumulated…and a lot of toxic chemicals were spewed out.
-Dioxin, which is the toxic substance that’s part of Agent Orange, benzene, all kinds… and there were so many of these burn pits that almost everybody was near one of them.
-And they’re coming up with illnesses that are just like the Vietnam veterans [exposed to] Agent Orange.”
+“In Iraq and Afghanistan, the military set up large areas to burn all the refuse and waste they accumulated…and a lot of toxic chemicals were spewed out.”
+Veterans exposed to these chemicals are developing “illnesses that are just like the Vietnam veterans [exposed to] Agent Orange.”